 Auto-signon.
 This command provides a single sign-on method for WebVPN users.
 It passes the WebVPN login credentials (username and password) to internal servers for authentication using NTLM authentication, basic authentication, or both.

-That’s all for now, but stick to our blog and you’ll get more soon.
+That’s all for now, but stick to our blog and you’ll get more about Cisco soon.

 Kindly regards, Oleg.